Tips for traveling with horses

 • Be sure you have a safe place to unload your horses for the night.
 Never unload horses at a roadside or travel stop.

 • Keep your horses hydrated.
 Before you take your trip, you might like to get your horses used to a “splash of Gatorade” in their water bucket.
 Then when you travel, keep Gatorade on hand.
-A splash in the water buckets will make strange tasting water more palatable (many horses won’t drink strange water).
+A small amount in the water buckets will make strange tasting water more palatable (many horses won’t drink strange water).
 The Gatorade also helps with electrolyte balance (I usually use the full sugar stuff as I doubt artificial sweeteners have been tested on horses).
 Offer horses water at each stop, even if they do not drink.
+Some people prefer using Stress Dex in the water rather than Gatorade.
+A collapsible trail water bucket is invaluable since it will fit through almost any size trailer window and packs away nicely.

 • Have all health paperwork in place.
 You will need to have a health certificate for each horse as well as a valid Coggins test.
 Though it can vary from state to state, these are generally good for 30 days.